-CITY OF ALAMEDA PUBLIC WORKS DEPARTMENT CONTRACTOR'S CERTIFICATION STANDARDS AND PREVAILING V DATE VAGE REQUIREMENTS (Appropriate Recipient): DATE c/o PROJECT NUMB ER (if any) PROJECT NAME 1.
-The undersigned, having executed a contract with for the construction of the above -identified project acknowledges that: (a) The Labor Standards provisions are included in the aforesaid contract; (b) Correction of any infractions of Any lower tier subcontractor, is the aforesaid conditions, including infr shis responsibility. ractions any of his subcontractors and 2.
-He certifies that: ineligible contractor by the Cor ship or association in which he has sub nptroller General of the United States p bor, part 5 (29 CFR, Part 5) or pursuan bu-2(a)). ursuant to Section 5.6(b) of the subcontractor or any firm, corp contract has been or will be subcontract oration, partnership or association in wi d an ineligible contractor pursuant to ar hich such subcontractor has a He agrees to obtain and forward to the aforementioned recipient within ten days after the execution of any subcontract, including those executed by his subcontractors and any lower tier subcontractors, a Subcontractor's Certification Concerning Labor Standards at Prevailing Wage Requirements executed by the subcontractors.
-He certified that: (a) The legal name and the busines s address of the undersigned are: (b) The undersigned is: (1) A SINGLE PROPRIETORS SHIP (3) A CORPORATION N ORGANIZED IN THE STATE OF (2) A PARTNERSHIP (4) OTHER ORGANIZ (c) The name, title and address of t he owner, partners or officers of the und dersigned are: NAME TITLE ADDRESS
+CITY OF ALAMEDA PUBLIC WORKS DEPARTMENT CONTRACTOR'S CERTIFICATION CONCERNING LABOR /AGE REQUIREMENTS (Appropriate Recipient): DATE c/o PROJECT NUMBE ER (if any) PROJECT NAME The undersigned, having executed a a contract with for the cons truction of the above identified project acknowledges that: (a) The Labor Standards provisions are included in th e aforesaid contract; (b) Correction of any infractions of Any lower tier subcontractor, is actions any of his subcontractors and 2.
+He certifies that: orno respondibility. (a) Neither he nor any firm, partner ineligible contractor by the Con Regulations of the Secretary La Act as amended (40 U.S.C.
+276 nptroller General o abor, part 5 (29 CF of the United States p (b) No part of the aforementioned of subcontractor or any firm, corporated substantial interest is designated statutory provisions. oration, partnershi l o or association in wh He agrees to obtain and forward to ed by his subcontr actors and any lower tier subcontractors, a Subcontractor's He certified that: (a) The legal name and the business address of the undersigned are: (b) The undersigned is: (1) A SINGLE PROPRIETORSHIP (3) A CORPORATION ORGANIZED IN THE STATE OF (2) A PARTNERSHIP (4) OTHER ORGANIZATION (Describe) (c) The name, title and address of the owner, partners or officers of the undersigned are: NAME TLE ADDRESS

-(d) The names and address of all other persons, both natural and corporate, having a substantial interest in the undersign substantial interest in the undersigned, and the nature of the interest are (if none, so state): NAME TITLE ADDRESS (e) The names, address and trade classification of all other building construction contractors in which the undersigned, has a substantia al interest are (if none, so state): NAME TITLE ADDRESS

-3. He certifies:

-(a) The company's Federal Tax Identification Number is:

-(b) The ethnicity of the company's owner(s) is/are:

-(c) Is the company a female owned business: Yes
+(d) The names and address of all other persons, both natural and corporate, having a substantial interest in the undersigned, and the nature of the interest are (if none, so state): NAME , TITLE ADDRESS (e) The names, address and trade in which the eclassification of all other building construction contractors undersigned, has a substantia al interestare (if none, so state): NAME TITLE ADDRESS 3.
+He certifies: (a) The company's Federal Tax Identification Number is: . , (b) The ethnicity of the company /'sowner(s) is /are: (c) Is the company a female own ned business: Yes No Date (Contractor)

-(Contractor)